MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 ## Respond with another task module

 You can select to respond to the `submitAction` event with another task module.
-This is useful when:
+This is useful when you need to:

-* You need to collect large amounts of information.
+* Collect large amounts of information.
-* You need to dynamically change the information based on user input.
+* Dynamically change the information based on user input.
-* You need to validate the information submitted by the user and resend the form with an error message if something is wrong.
+* Validate the information submitted by the user and resend the form with an error message if something is wrong.

 The method for response is the same as [responding to the initial `fetchTask` event](~/messaging-extensions/how-to/action-commands/create-task-module.md).
-If you are using the Bot Framework SDK the same event triggers for both submit actions.
-To make this work, you must add logic that determines the correct response.
+If you're using the Bot Framework SDK the same event triggers for both submit actions.
+To make it work, you must add logic that determines the correct response.

 ## Bot response with Adaptive Card